467-Team1/SimBot/README.md

 - Mbot
 - Python 3
 - Terminal
+- Wifi Router (Please be sure that both Local Machine and MBot are on the same network on the Wifi Router)
 #### Hand Gesture Model Specifics
 - mediapipe 0.8.1 (if using Mac, please download mediapipe 0.10.9)
 - OpenCV 3.4.2 or Later